RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 ![](TokenDisplay.png)

-The client can now pick up the token and create the appropriate
+> Notice that the token is easily decoded by an external tool, totally unrelated to my application.
+This means the contained token data is not secure from prying eyes.
+However, the values in that token can't be changed and provided to the server application **unless the data is signed by the original Signing Key**.
+This prevents the token from being tampered with.

+Once the token's been generated and sent to the client, the client can now use it in subsequent requests to add the appropriate `Authorization` header:

 ```http
 Authorization: Bearer 1235*53213...
 ```

-header into the header of subsequent HTTP requests.
-Nice.
+to outgoing requests.

 ## Securing the API
-What's left now is to selectively or restrictively limit access to the API(s) by adding `[Authorize]` attributes.
+What's left now is to selectively or restrictively limit access to the API(s) by adding `[Authorize]` attributes either on controllers or endpoint methods.

 I can use one of the following or no attributes at all (for open access):